jessstringham/7weeksofmaking/cheatsheet.md

 by default, 0.5 means don't move, 0.0 and 1.0 will move (the size of the canvas?).
 Red moves horizontally, Blue vertically (TODO: double check i have that right.)
 Can create two grayscale images that describe how to move things vertically and horizontally and then use Reorder to create the image to displace by.

+### SOPs

+SOPs are on the CPU and can affect realtime.

+ - w :: shows wireframe
+ - p :: shows little dialog, so you can show normals and such

+SOP to DAT will give you all the info you need.

+One trick is to move calculations out into TOPs.
+Wild.

+Normals figure out which direction the face is facing, and help the textures and lighting look better.
+Someday I'll understand how to do funny stuff with this.

+### channel selection stuff

+ - `t[xyz]` :: `tx ty tz`

+### etc

+ - Info CHOP is useful for getting image resolutions